dedoc/scramble/README.md

 By default, these routes are available only in `local` environment.
 You can change this behavior by defining `viewApiDocs` gate.

+## Contributing

+We appreciate your feedback and contributions to this library!
+Before you get started, please review following guidelines.

+### Reporting Issues or Bugs
+If you've encountered a bug or have suggestions for improvement, [please raise an issue](https://github.com/dedoc/scramble/issues).
+Provide as much detail as possible to help us address the issue efficiently.

+### Submitting Changes
+To contribute code changes or enhancements, follow the guidelines in the [Contribution Guide](./.github/CONTRIBUTING.md).
+This ensures your contributions align with the pr

 ---

 <p>